gerardorglz/gerardorglz.github.io/_pages/about.md

   - /about.html
 ---

 My name is Gerardo, and I'm currently in the ninth semester of the BSc in Economics at UNAM.
-Since August 2025, I've been working at the Governing Board of Banco de México as an Intern, collaborating on research and policy-related projects.
+Since August 2025, I've been working at the Governing Board of Banco de Mexico as an Intern, collaborating on research and policy-related projects.
 In 2025, my team and I won the Reto Banxico 2025, placing first among 294 teams nationwide.

-I also work as a Research Assistant to MSc Benjamín Oliva Vázquez at the Faculty of Economics (UNAM), supporting the development of course content focused on structural shocks in VAR models and Kalman Filter applications.
-In addition, I serve as a Teaching Assistant for the Time Series Analysis course at UNAM.
+I also serve as a Teaching Assistant at the Faculty of Economics (UNAM) with MSc Benjamín Olíva Vázquez, supporting the design of the undergraduate course "Time Series Analysis" and delivering the laboratory sessions.

 I am currently working on my undergraduate thesis under the supervision of PhD Juan Carlos Moreno-Brid, focusing on the impact of uncertainty on investment.
-I am particularly interested in Macroeconomics dynamics and Monetary Policy, using empirical tool such as Time Series Analysis and Causal Inference.
+I am particularly interested in Macroeconomics dynamics and Monetary Policy, using empirical tools such as Time Series Analysis and Causal Inference.

 I love music production and listening to music, especially R&B and Hip-Hop.
 I’m also really into sports like soccer, football, basketball, and padel.
 I'm the proud dad of Spike, a Rat Terrier who loves pizza and chicken.
 I enjoy understanding how things work—especially the universe.